The chimera of culture

 - Wealth: At EUR44k GDP per capita, Bavaria is on exactly the same level as Austria, far ahead of Germany at 38k and Berlin at 36k

-Henceforth, a cultural perspective would suggest Bavaria to become an independent national state (like Austria) or to align more closely with Austria than Germany.
+Henceforth, a cultural perspective would suggest Bavaria to become an independent nation (like Austria) or at least to align more closely with Austria than with Germany.
 And in fact there is a minority party (“Bayernpartei”) supporting Bavarian independence.

 But wait a moment: if we can’t say that Germany has a consistent national culture (at least not without excluding culturally rich Bavaria), maybe at least Bavaria has one!
-However, if you walk around the streets of Munich, you will find people from a variety of backgrounds—Americans, Arabs, Italians and the like.
-Lets say that after one lengthy search you identified one Alois Obermayr, who strikes you as an “original” Bavarian by means of his appearance.
-Ask Alois them what he thinks about people from Nuernberg, a city about two hundred miles in the north that has been part of Bavaria for centuries.
+However, if you walk around the streets of Munich, you will find people from a variety of backgrounds—Americans, Arabs, Italians, Russians etc. Let’s say that after lengthy search you identified one Alois Obermayr, who strikes you as an “original” Bavarian by means of his appearance.
+Try asking Alois what he thinks about Nuernberg, a city about two hundred miles in the north that has been part of Bavaria for centuries.

-Alois will tell you that they are “Franken” (Frankonians) and nowhere near the “real” Bavarians.
-Most Nuernbergers would be happy to confirm that Frankonians have nothing to do with the Bavarians around Munich.
-They might even inform you about the crucial distinctions between “Oberfranken,” “Mittelfranken” and “Unterfranken,” the regions Western, Southern and Eastern subdivisions.
-And the good people of Nuernberg will point out how different they are from their Mittelfranken cousins in the countryside.
+Alois might tell you that they are “Franken” (Frankonians) and not at all comparable to “real” Bavarians.
+Conversely, many Nuernbergers would be happy to confirm that Frankonians have nothing to do with the Bavarians who live around Munich.
+They might even inform you about the crucial distinction between “Oberfranken,” “Mittelfranken” and “Unterfranken,” the region’s Western, Southern and Eastern subdivisions.
+And the good people of Nuernberg might point out how different they are from their “Mittelfranken” cousins in the countryside.

 (1) a coherently defined “original German national culture” does not exist, and